ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_managedgateway.rst

 				 metadata(metadata).
 				 build();

 Each gateway and attached devices must have its own DeviceData to represent itself in the Platform.
+In the case of gateway, the DeviceData will be passed to the library as part of constructing the ManagedGateway instance, and in the case of attached device, the DeviceData will be passed as part of the sendDeviceManageRequest().

 ----